browserengineering/book/book/visual-effects.md

 [^other-compositing]: We'll shortly encounter other compositing modes.

+This algorithm is basically "average the source and backdrop pixel colors, weighted by their their alpha".^[For example, if the alpha of the source pixel was 1, the result is just the source pixel color, and if it was 0 the result is the backdrop pixel color.]

 Putting it all together, if we were to implement the `Restore` command ourselves from one canvas to another, we could write the following (pretend we have